-In accordance with City Council direction, the staff recommendation was to add the North B area as a priority growth area but also to reduce in size the areas to the Northwest (by removing the Northwest B) and Southwest (by removing the Southwest A, C and D).
+In accordance with City Council direction, the staff recommendation was to add the North area as a priority growth area but also to reduce in size the areas to the Northwest and Southwest.
 The purpose of reducing those areas was to minimize the potential commitment by the City to participate in the oversize costs of necessary infrastructure (water, sewer, roads).
 This participation in oversize costs is described in the Capital Investment Strategy of the LUPP.
-The addition of the North B as a priority growth area did not place any commitment on the City to provide any incentives.
+The addition of the North as a priority growth area did not place any commitment on the City to participate in the oversize costs.